muskan70/LLD-solutions/LoggingSystem/README.md

 #### Logger library
 1. Requires configuration during sink setup
 2. Accepts messages from client(s)
-3. Routes messages to appropriate sink based on the level
+3. Routes messages to appropriate sink based on the namespace
 4. Supports following message level in the order of priority: FATAL, ERROR WARN, INFO, DEBUG.
     a.
 Message levels with higher priority above a given message level should be logged.